cpinitiative/ide/README.md

 ### Configuring Firebase

 You can update the Firebase configuration (if you want to use a custom firebase project, for example) by modifying `pages/_app.tsx`.
-There, you can also set `shouldUseEmulator` to `false` if you don't want to use the firebase emulator.

 ## Tech Stack